Abraham Ibn Ezra

 Generations of scholars have found the “neo-platonist” label to be most appropriate.
 Julius Guttmann, who may well be responsible for defining medieval Jewish neoplatonism as a historical category, declared Ibn Ezra to be “the last in the line of Jewish Neoplatonists”.
 Guttmann was fully aware, like all historians of Jewish thought, that Ibn Ezra was not a systematic thinker, and he was more precise than any later historian in pinpointing the agreements and disagreements between Ibn Ezra and what may be called standard neoplatonic teachings.
 Nonetheless, he averred that “Ibn Ezra was moved more profoundly than most of his Jewish predecessors by the mysterious depths of Neoplatonism, approaching its metaphysical content more closely than any of the others except Gabirol” (Guttman 1973, 134).

-Isaac Husik marks Ibn Ezra's role in the transmission of Andalusian wisdom, which consists of “grammar… mathematics and astronomy…the philosophy of Neo-Platonism, and the scientific and rationalistic spirit generally” (Husik 1969, 187).
+Isaac Husik marks Ibn Ezra’s role in the transmission of Andalusian wisdom, which consists of “grammar… mathematics and astronomy…the philosophy of Neo-Platonism, and the scientific and rationalistic spirit generally” (Husik 1969, 187).
 Like Guttmann, Husik calls attention to the affinity between Ibn Ezra and Ibn Gabirol.
 In 1973, Hermann Greive published a book-length study of Ibn Ezra under the title, Studien zum Jüdischen Neuplatonismus.
-Greive paid particular attention to Ibn Ezra's psychology; this is indeed the branch of philosophy to which Ibn Ezra was most strongly attracted, and the topic exploited most intensively by recent investigations into Ibn Ezra's philosophy (Tanenbaum 1990; Levin 1992).
-However, Greive is well-aware that the presence of neoplatonic teachings in Ibn Ezra's writings does not mean that Ibn Ezra's allegiance was limited to that school exclusively.
+Greive paid particular attention to Ibn Ezra’s psychology; this is indeed the branch of philosophy to which Ibn Ezra was most strongly attracted, and the topic exploited most intensively by specialists in Ibn Ezra (Tanenbaum 1990; Levin 1992).
+However, Greive is well-aware that the presence of neoplatonic teachings in Ibn Ezra’s writings does not mean that Ibn Ezra’s allegiance was limited to that school exclusively.

 Hence there seems to be little profit in belaboring Ibn Ezra’s supposed neoplatonism.
 On the other hand, Ibn Ezra’s affinities to Ibn Gabirol (Avicebron to the Latins, and a neoplatonist for sure) are relevant.
 Some of Ibn Gabirol’s allegorical readings of the Bible are cited by Ibn Ezra—indeed, he is our only source for them.
 Ibn Gabirol’s Fons Vitae certainly belongs to the neoplatonic tradition.
 Significantly, however, that work (which Ibn Ezra would presumably have seen in the original Arabic) is not mentioned by Ibn Ezra at all.
 By all indications, he would not have had the patience or disposition for that text’s scholasticism.

-Historians of Jewish philosophy label Ibn Ezra's thought “neoplatonic” also on the strength of his deep involvement in astrology and arithmology, as well as his deep longing for release from this world.
+Historians of Jewish philosophy label Ibn Ezra’s thought “neoplatonic” also on the strength of his deep involvement in astrology and arithmology, as well as his deep longing for release from this world.
 However, the very term “neoplatonic” is applied imprecisely in the history of medieval Jewish philosophy, and it usually indicates little more than a gross bifurcation between “Aristotelians” and all of the rest who, as a rule, are labeled neoplatonic.
-It is therefore appropriate to take note of Ibn Ezra's divergence from some widely accepted neoplatonic teachings.
+It is therefore appropriate to take note of Ibn Ezra’s divergence from some widely accepted neoplatonic teachings.
 Ibn Ezra denies the existence of demons.
-He says nothing of the soul's descent through the celestial orbs, though this teaching was known to his contemporary pseudo-Bahya, and would perhaps naturally have appealed to an astrologer.
+He says nothing of the soul’s descent through the celestial orbs, though this teaching was known to his contemporary pseudo-Bahya, and would perhaps naturally have appealed to an astrologer.
 Finally, he says nothing of musical harmonies—despite the clear Pythagoreanism of his Sefer ha-Ehad (Langermann 1993, 66).
 In sum, then, it seems most prudent to observe that Ibn Ezra makes use of mostly stock notions, such as the three “worlds”, that inform what has come to be known as Islamic and Jewish neoplatonism.
-However, he had no direct acquaintance with Plato, Plotinus, or Proclus, nor any inkling of the full richness of the Hellenistic neoplatonic tradition, the one possible exception being arithmology.
+Wolfson has made the strongest case for “precise terminological links” between Ibn Ezra and Plotinus, but even he cannot trace a path of transmission (Wolfson, 1990, pp. 89–90).